Why DIY Solar Panels Are a Bad Idea

 The biggest risk with DIY solar power is fire.
 Generally this is caused by using the wrong materials or because the installation was not executed properly.
 Many DIY tutorials will recommend soldering panels together yourself or even using wood to back them - this is especially dangerous considering the temperature panels can reach.
 Poor wiring is another big problem as it can actually lead the inverter to blow up and cause a fire in your home.

-The design element of the solar panel installation process is crucial – it’s not a one-size-fits-all product and an MCS accredited installer is able to design and fit the correct system for your roof and energy demand.
+The design element of the solar panel installation process is crucial – it's not a one-size-fits-all product and an MCS certified (or equivalent) installer is able to design and fit the correct system for your roof and energy demand.

 Buying a DIY solar panel kit may be less costly upfront, but it’s unlikely to be of the same quality as the products offered by professional installers.
 The right solar panel system should last for 20 – 30 years (usually covered by a warranty when installed by a professional) so getting the cheapest deal now could end up costing you more in the long run in repairs or even breakdowns.

 DIY installations, especially where the panels themselves have been constructed at home, will likely see a shorter life span and can be costly to replace without a warranty.
 It's also important to be wary of 'scams' in the form of paid for DIY tutorials and even the sale of panels which are not up to standard.
 In addition, solar panel installers are also buying from manufacturers in bulk so can often offer lower prices.